hythe55/show-full-robux/README.md

 # show-full-robux

-Shows your full Robux balance
+Chrome plugin that shows your full Robux balance without abbreviations.
+Uses cookie because idk how else to pull the balance lol